morethanyell/DannyCustomControls/README.md

 # DannyCustomControls
 A community project for the members of Facebook page Programmers, Developers.
-This is a C# project containing custom controlls like custom TextBox.
+This is a C# project containing custom controls like custom TextBox.

 # My Wish as a Originator
 I'd like to call myself as the originator, instead of the author because my wish is for this project to